guillermo-lahuerta/Real-time-object-detection/README.md

 ## Hyper-parameter tuning

-Normally, *hyper-parameter tuning* is used to define the best configuration of the model that results in a better prediction (i.e., a model that *generalises* better).
-However, for this project, the hyper-parameter consisted on selecting the configuration that allows the model to run on my computer without crashing.
+*Hyper-parameter tuning* is used to define the best configuration of the model that results in a better prediction (i.e., a model that *generalises* better).
+However, for this project, the hyper-parameter tuning consisted on selecting the configuration that allows the model to run on my computer without crashing.

 For instance, the batch size has been set to 8, just because 16 was impossible to fit in memory.
 For the same reason, 5000 epochs were selected (more resulted in a crush of the system).